hfg-gmuend/openmoji/README.md

 This GitHub repository contains all of the source files and exported png/svg files of the OpenMoji project.

 ⚠️ Please note that the master branch is in active development, so if you're looking for stable production version please use one of the releases.

-You can check the latest work in progress developments via the [OpenMoji Catalog](https://hfg-gmuend.github.io/openmoji/) which lists all OpenMojis of the master branch.
+🛠 You can check the latest work in progress developments via the [OpenMoji Dev Catalog](https://hfg-gmuend.github.io/openmoji/) which lists all OpenMojis of the master branch.

 ## Table of Contents